Drone Night Surveillance Services Across India

 Request Free Surveillance Quote

 Yes.
-Drone surveillance operations are fully legal in India when conducted under the Drone Rules 2021, with DGCA-registered aircraft and licensed Remote Pilot Certificate holders.
-Industrial surveillance is an explicitly permitted use category.
-Lesoko manages all airspace permissions for each operational block — no regulatory burden falls on the client.
+Drone surveillance operations are fully legal in India when conducted under the Drone Rules 2021, with DGCA-registered aircraft operated by licensed Remote Pilot Certificate holders.
+Industrial surveillance including night operations for solar farms, construction sites, and industrial facilities is an explicitly permitted use category.
+Lesoko manages all airspace permissions for each operational block, so no regulatory burden falls on the client.

 Night surveillance relies on thermal infrared cameras, not visible light.
-Thermal cameras detect heat emissions from humans (body temperature), vehicles (engine heat), animals, and electrical anomalies.
-They are completely independent of ambient lighting — they function identically in complete darkness, fog, and dust, which makes them far more reliable than night-vision or low-light RGB cameras for Indian industrial site conditions.
+Thermal cameras detect heat emissions from humans (body temperature ~36–37°C), vehicles (engine and exhaust heat), animals, and electrical hot spots.
+They function identically in complete darkness, fog, and heavy dust conditions that make standard CCTV and even night-vision cameras unreliable.
+The thermal feed is transmitted live to the security room throughout each sortie.

-Yes, through a staggered two-drone rotation.
+Yes, through a staggered two-drone rotation per operational block.
 Each drone flies a 25–30 minute sortie; battery swap takes under 5 minutes.
-Two drones per block are scheduled to ensure their downtime windows do not overlap.
-The actual flight path and schedule change daily.
-Lesoko’s documented schedule shows 48+ sorties per day across two drones — from 20:00 to 08:10 the following morning, covering all night hours without meaningful gaps.
+Two drones per block are scheduled so their downtime windows do not overlap.
+Lesoko’s documented schedule covers 48+ sorties per day across two drones from 20:00 to 08:10 the following morning with no meaningful gaps in coverage.

-For a 200-acre solar farm with 24×7 coverage including thermal night operations, a dedicated pilot team, live feed, and full reporting, indicative monthly pricing ranges from ₹2.5–4.5 lakhs depending on site location and reporting scope.
-This is typically 30–50% less than equivalent ground security manpower costs for comparable coverage, while delivering significantly higher detection accuracy and documentation quality.
+For a 200-acre solar farm with 24×7 coverage including thermal night operations, a dedicated pilot team, live feed, and full daily reporting, indicative monthly pricing ranges from ₹2.5–4.5 lakhs depending on site location, remoteness, and reporting scope.
+This is typically 30–50% less than equivalent ground security manpower for comparable coverage while delivering significantly higher detection accuracy and documentation quality.

-Lesoko’s certified pilot monitors the live thermal feed from a ground control station on-site and coordinates with the client’s security team via a pre-agreed communication protocol — typically a dedicated WhatsApp group, security room terminal, or push notification system.
+Lesoko’s certified pilot monitors the live thermal feed from a ground control station on-site throughout each sortie and coordinates with the client’s security team via a pre-agreed protocol typically a dedicated WhatsApp group, security room terminal, or push notification system.
 Incident alerts include GPS location, thermal capture image, and timestamp.
 The pilot and security team respond together under a defined incident escalation procedure.

-All video footage, images, and data are stored directly on the client’s own server — not on Lesoko’s infrastructure or any third-party cloud platform.
-The client owns 100% of all data from day one.
-Lesoko uploads daily PDF reports to the client’s shared dashboard group and retains no copies of raw footage beyond the engagement unless explicitly requested.
+All video footage, images, and data are stored directly on the client’s own server.
+Lesoko stores nothing on its own infrastructure or any third-party cloud platform without explicit client consent.
+The client owns 100% of all data from the first flight.
+Lesoko uploads daily PDF reports to the client’s shared dashboard and retains no copies of raw footage beyond the engagement.

 Drone night surveillance pricing in India depends on site area, duration of engagement, number of pilots required for 24×7 coverage, and specific deliverables required.
 Lesoko offers project-based pricing for short-term security deployments during construction and contract-based pricing for ongoing O&M surveillance.
 Pricing is significantly more cost-effective than deploying the equivalent number of security guards and CCTV infrastructure for the same coverage area.
 Contact Lesoko at +91 78457 26375 or sales@lesoko.in for a customised quote based on your specific site and security requirements.